I dropped off the kids at school, worked out at the gym, attended a PTA meeting, and made a difference in my community.

 - Valley Home Care's Maternal Child Health Program

-The Auxiliary adopted a new $1.5 million pledge that will go towards the expansion of the Breast Surgery Program at the Luckow Pavilion, and Valley Home Care's Butterflies Program.
+The Auxiliary’s current pledge of $1.5 million goes towards the Breast Surgery Program at the Luckow Pavilion and Valley Home Care’s pediatric Butterflies program.

 Our Mission is Three-Fold: